GetTerminus/lint-config/README.md

 ```

-## Rulesets overview
+## Ruleset overview

-There are 2 rulesets defined for ESLint:
+There are 2 sets of rules defined for ESLint:

 1. **[CI](#CI)**: This is the default ruleset.
 This is meant to be used during your CI builds so it throws hard errors when issues are
    found.